Augmented reality: Comparison with mixed reality/virtual reality

-Mixed reality (MR) is an advanced technology that extends beyond augmented reality (AR) by seamlessly integrating the physical and virtual worlds.
-In MR, users are not only able to view digital content within their real environment but can also interact with it as if it were a tangible part of the physical world.
+In augmented reality, users are not only able to view digital content within their real environment but can also interact with it as if it were a tangible part of the physical world.
 This is made possible through devices such as Meta Quest 3S and Apple Vision Pro, which utilize multiple cameras and sensors to enable real-time interaction between virtual and physical elements.
 Mixed reality that incorporates haptics has sometimes been referred to as visuo-haptic mixed reality.

 In virtual reality (VR), the users' perception is completely computer-generated, whereas with augmented reality (AR), it is partially generated and partially from the real world.
 For example, in architecture, VR can be used to create a walk-through simulation of the inside of a new building; and AR can be used to show a building's structures and systems super-imposed on a real-life view.
 Another example is through the use of utility applications.
 Some AR applications, such as Augment, enable users to apply digital objects into real environments, allowing businesses to use augmented reality devices as a way to preview their products in the real world.
 Similarly, it can also be used to demo what products may look like in an environment for customers, as demonstrated by companies such as Mountain Equipment Co-op or Lowe's who use augmented reality to allow customers to preview what their products might look like at home.